BELARUS: Faith-based political opposition emerges

 26 October 2006

-Belarusian state officials, with local Moscow Patriarchate priests, are pressuring Russian Orthodox Church Abroad (ROCA) parishioners to withdraw their signatures from state registration applications, Forum 18 News Service has been told.
+Belarusian state officials, with local Moscow Patriarchate priests, are pressuring parishoners of the Russian Orthodox Church Outside Russia (ROCOR - which is not part of the Moscow Patriarchate) to withdraw their signatures from state registration applications, Forum 18 News Service has been told.
 Unregistered religious activity is illegal.
 Part of the registration procedure is that at least 20 Belarusian citizens must sign applications and give personal data.
 If even one signature is withdrawn, the application process has to start again.
-Officials have apparently given Moscow Patriarchate priests and parishioners, in the city of Brest, details of the signatories on ROCA parish registration applications.
-"Very great pressure is put on them," ROCA Bishop Agafangel (Pashkovsky) of Odessa and Tavriya told Forum 18.
+Officials have apparently given Moscow Patriarchate priests and parishioners, in the city of Brest, details of the signatories on ROCOR parish registration applications.
+"Very great pressure is put on them," ROCOR Bishop Agafangel (Pashkovsky) of Odessa and Tavriya told Forum 18.
 Baptists and Pentecostals have described to Forum 18 similar pressures on their new communities.
 One Baptist described how local state officials typically threaten all 20 names on the list of founding members of a new church.
 "In rural places people need something from them – wood, peat or a horse for ploughing - they are afraid to lose this, so they withdraw their names."